Fort Adams |

 (U.R.I.
 Graduate School of Oceanography)

-Replaced Bonnet Point Fort (see page 2).
+Located opposite Fort Getty.
 It was named in 1905.
 It was the ferry and supply terminal for Forts Greble and Getty.
 It is now the site of the University of Rhode Island Graduate School of Oceanography.
 Batteries here are Battery French (1908 - 1917), which is built on, Battery Cram (1908 - 1943), and Battery Armistead (1908 - 1942), which is also built on.
 Guided walking tours are offered on occasion each summer.

 ¤ Fort Varnum

 Located in between Fort Kearny and Fort Greene (2) and situated opposite the channel of Fort Burnside.
 Batteries here are New Battery House (1942 - 1947), New Battery Armistead (1942 - 1946), and Anti Motor Torpedo Boat Battery 921 (1943 - 1946).
-Four observation towers remain here.
-The reservation is still currently used by the Rhode Island National Guard.
+Four fire-control stations still remain here, disguised as typical New England beach houses.
+The reservation is still currently used by the Rhode Island National Guard as Camp Varnum, home to the Regional Training Institute.
+Public access restricted.

 (1934 - 1948/present), Point Judith

 Originally named Point Judith Reservation until 1941.
 Fort Greene is divided into three separate sections.
 The East Reservation has Battery Hamilton / 108 (1943 - 1948).
-The RI National Guard still uses this location.
-The West Reservation has Battery 109 (1944), and an unnamed four-gun 155mm battery on Panama mounts that are mostly buried in a housing development.
-The state park is on this portion.
-The park's office uses a former fire-control tower.
-The South Reservation has Battery 211 (1945 - 1948) at the water's edge, and is a Narragansett town park.
-Several observation towers were near this battery.
-Observation stations that were built here for World War II, instead of being the usual military design, were built to resemble typical New England style beach houses.
+The RI National Guard still uses this parcel as a training area.
+The West Reservation has Battery 109 (1944).
+The present state park uses this parcel, as well as most of the former southern parcel.
+The park office incorporates a former battery command - fire-control tower/silo.
+The South Reservation has Battery 211 (1945 - 1948) at the water's edge, and an unnamed four-gun 155mm battery on Panama mounts that are mostly buried under the beach.
+The Point Judith Fishermen's Memorial is located at Battery 211.
+Three fire-control stations were once located near here at the present Camp Cronin Recreation Area, disguised to resemble typical New England style beach houses.
+One still remains.

 (Not to be confused with Fort Greene (1) in Newport)